 - Prolactin test

 - CT scan

 This is a long list, but your doctor doesn’t require all these.
-However, the exact nature of your dysmenorrhea or amenorrhea must be determined for accurate treatment.
-The best OB/GYN in NYC knows how to narrow down your diagnosis.
+However, the exact nature of your dysmenorrhea or amenorrhea must be determined for effective treatment.
+The best OB/GYNs in NYC that are part of the Forest Hills Medical Services team know how to narrow down your diagnosis.

 Amenorrhea and Dysmenorrhea Treatments

-If you aren’t pregnant, amenorrhea might be the result of lifestyle decisions.
+If you are not pregnant, amenorrhea might be the result of lifestyle decisions.
 You may be exercising too much, eating too little or feeling too much stress.
 Reduce how much you exercise.
 Increase the amount of food you eat, and consume a balanced diet.
 Lower your daily life stress or conflicts.
-Personal trainers, nutritionists, and counselors all can help.
+Personal trainers, nutritionists, and counselors can help.